 Note the Pattern

 There can be a pattern when your loved one asks the same question, “I want to go home,” throughout the day.
 Try to recognize it by keeping a log every time they say it and figure out a common denominator among those times.
+Find the cause behind senior’s cognitive decline to manage their mental health.
 This way, you can channel their thoughts by organizing an exciting activity just before they raise the request.

 Final Words